 Poisoning and physical abuse This may happen after the victim begins to see that something is amiss with the narcissist.
-The victim may accidently stumble on something that opens their eyes as to what might be happening to them.
+The victim may accidentally stumble on something that opens their eyes as to what might be happening to them.
 The narcissist will then increase their abuse toward the victim.
 The narcissist will do this hoping to get the victim back under their control.
 Sometimes the narcissist will increase their abuse in order to punish the victim for finding out something about them, or to punish the victim for confronting them about an incident that happened with the narcissist, etc. This can include the hurting of family pets in order to hurt the victim.
-Something the narcissist might do is feed their victim small amounts of poison in order to compromise the victim’s physical ability to function.
+Something the narcissist might do is feed their victim small amounts of a drug or poison in order to compromise the victim’s physical ability to function.
 The narcissist will say, “I brought you a cup of coffee, aren’t you going to drink it?”.
 When the victim drinks most of the coffee, the narcissist says, “you don’t have to drink all of it, that should be enough”.

 Some other kinds of physical abuse might include ‘accidentally’ hitting the victim in the face with an object, spraying water into the face of the victim with the garden hose, and placing the victim in risky physical situations.
 One incident that come to my mind is the narcissist asking me to sleep alone in a tent with a dog up on the mountainside while he slept in another tent with his Uncle.
-During the night a bear came sniffing right up to the side of the tent and it was very lucky for me that the dog didn’t wake up and start to bark.
+During the night a bear came sniffing right up to the side of my tent and it was very lucky for me that the dog didn’t wake up and start to bark.
 Another incident that comes to my mind is the narcissist trying to bounce me off the back of his motorcycle when we were out riding one day.
-He knew about the big bump after the railroad tracks because he had told me about it earlier that week.
+He knew about the big bump after the railroad tracks because he had told me about it earlier.
 The narcissist’s response after the incident?
 “I didn’t know that bump was there or I would have slowed down”.